Zirna23/Stellenbosch-University-Undergraduate-Projects/CS 314 Projects/Project 2/README.md

 # Tournament Engine for MPI Java Wrappers in Ingenious Framework (WIP)
-> **NOTE**: This project is still a work in progress.
-In particular, thorough testing on large scale tournament play must still be done.
-This first implementation, however, will suffice as a 2024 rw314 Project 2 (Gomuku) skeleton.

 ## Usage
 Run the game using the following command: